Jorenar/blog/_posts/2024-12-26-arrlen-across-langs.md

   $#
   ```
   <aside markdown="1">
-  (only one array per script/subshell/function in standard POSIX Shell language)
+  (only one array per script/subshell/function in standard POSIX Shell)
   </aside>

 ### Languages where length is computed